corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-stability-guarantees.md

 # API stability guarantees

-Corda makes certain commitments to provide stable APIs.
+Corda maintains the stability of specific APIs.
 APIs are categorized as:

 * **Public APIs**, which are APIs/[ABIs](https://en.wikipedia.org/wiki/Application_binary_interface) that are backwards compatible.
 See [public API](#public-api) for more information.
-* **Non-public APIs**, where backwards compatibility guarantees are not provided.
+* **Non-public APIs**.
+These APIs are not guaranteed to be backwards compatible.
 See [non-public API (experimental)](#non-public-api) for more information.

 ## Public API

 The following modules form part of Corda’s public API.
 These will be backwards compatible for future releases, unless an incompatible change is required for security reasons:

-* **Core (net.corda.core)**: Core Corda libraries such as crypto functions, types for Corda’s building blocks (for example, states, contracts, transactions, attachments), and some interfaces for nodes and protocols.
+* **Core (net.corda.core)**: Core Corda libraries such as crypto functions, types for Corda’s building blocks (such as states, contracts, transactions, and attachments), and some interfaces for nodes and protocols.
 * **Client RPC (net.corda.client.rpc)**.
 * **Client Jackson (net.corda.client.jackson)**: JavaScript Object Notation (JSON) support for client applications.
 * **DSL Test Utils (net.corda.testing.dsl)**: a simple domain-specific language (DSL) for building pseudo-transactions (this is not the same as the wire protocol) for testing purposes.